Grevillea miqueliana

 Grevillea miqueliana is a species of flowering plant in the family Proteaceae and is endemic to Victoria in Australia.
 It is an erect to spreading shrub with elliptic to egg-shaped leaves and clusters of red and orange or yellow flowers.

 Description

-Grevillea miqueliana is a spreading shrub that typically grows to a height of 1.5–2.5 m and shaggy- to woolly-hairy branchlets.
+Grevillea miqueliana is a spreading shrub that typically grows to a height of 1.5–2.5 m and has shaggy- to woolly-hairy branchlets.
 The leaves are elliptic to egg-shaped, sometimes with the narrower end towards the base, 9–85 mm long and 15–30 mm wide with the edges turned down or rolled under.
 The lower surface is covered with velvety to shaggy hairs.
 The flowers are usually arranged on the ends of branches or in leaf axils in oval to cylindrical clusters of 6 to 20 on a rachis 11–22 mm long.
 The flowers are red with yellow or orange blotches, the pistil 18.2–22.5 mm long.
 Flowering occurs in most months, in the absence of snow, and the fruit is a follicle 15–20 mm long.